AriFordsham/GHCWiki/code-base-cleanup.md

   - maybe we should put all GHC extensions in base under GHC.Exts.\* or GHC.Base.\*

 TODO

+- Fix comments:

+  - header in OccName/RdrName/Name/Id/Var
+  - header in GHC.Data.Types
+- Maybe rename OccName/RdrName/Name/Id to make them more explicit

+  - OccName: NSName (NameSpacedName)
+  - RdrName: ParsedName
+  - Name: UniqueName
+  - Id: TypedName
+- Split GHC.Data.\*?

+  - Maybe we could have GHC.Entity.\* for code entities (Module, Class, Type, Coercion, etc.) and keep GHC.Data.\* for utility data (Maybe, FastString, Bag, etc.)
+- Rename CAF into "static thunk"

+Questions:

+- Why don't we use the mangled selector name ($sel:foo:MkT) in every cases (not only when we have -XDuplicateRecordFields) instead of using the ambiguous one (foo)?

+## Step 2: split some modules

 - GHC.Utils (previously compiler/utils/Util.hs) contains a lot of stuff that should be split